What makes a tree protected and How to Find Out

-Trees play an essential role in our environment by providing shade, fresh air and aesthetic value our surroundings.
-However there are a few trees that aren’t identical and some are granted additional protection status, making it illegal to carry out any work without permission.
-If you’re considering having a tree removed, it’s essential to understand the status of protection for the tree you’re considering, and the steps you need to take to ensure compliance with the legal requirements.
-In this article, we will guide you through the steps to determine if trees are protected and what you will need to do to ensure that you comply with the law.
+Trees play a crucial role in our environment by providing shade, fresh air and aesthetic value our surroundings.
+However they are not all identical and some are granted additional protection status, making it illegal to do any work without obtaining permission.
+If you are considering having a tree removed it is essential to know the status of protection for the tree being considered and what steps you’ll need to take to ensure compliance with the legal requirements.
+The following article we’ll guide you through the steps to determine if the tree is secured and the steps you will need to do to ensure you are acting within the law.

 What exactly is a tree that is protected?

-A protected tree is one that is subject to specific laws and regulations and it is unlawful to do work on such a tree without the required permissions.
-There are two kinds of protection a tree could be protected by - statutory protection and preservation orders.
+A protected tree is subject to specific legal restrictions and it is unlawful to do work on such a tree without having the appropriate permissions.
+There are two types of protection a tree might have: statutory protection and preservation orders.

-In the context of the law trees are protected by the law, and they are in the hands of Tree Preservation Orders (TPOs).
-TPOs are issued by local authorities in order to protect trees with a significant public value and ensure they are not destroyed or damaged.
+In the context of the law trees are protected by law and are in the hands of Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities to protect trees of significant value to the public and to ensure that they do not get destroyed or damaged.

 Preservation orders

-Preservation orders are like TPOs in that they are put in place from the Secretary of State responsible for Environment.
-Trees with preservation orders are considered to be of exceptional value and are shielded from any work, including felling.
+Preservation orders are similar to TPOs but are issued through the secretary of state for the Environment.
+Preservation orders for trees are considered to have an exceptional worth and are therefore protected from any kind of work, including the felling.

-To determine if trees are protected, you need to verify if it’s under a TPO or preservation orders.
-This can be done by contacting your municipal authority, and asking them to check their records.
+To determine if the tree is protected, you must to check if it is in the process of being subject to an TPO or preservation or protection order.
+This can be accomplished by contacting the municipal authority, and asking them to look up their records.

 TPO search

-To search for an TPO, you can contact an Tree and Woodland Officer at the local authority.
-They will be able to tell you whether the tree is in the protection.
-They will also be able to guide you on the next steps you should follow if the tree is protected.
+To find the TPO to locate one, contact the Tree or Woodland Official of the local authority.
+They will inform you whether the tree is in the protection.
+They will also be able to advise you about the next steps to take if the tree is in a protected area.

 Preservation order search

-In order to search for a preservation order you will need to contact the Secretary of State for the Environment.
-They will be able to determine whether the tree is in the protected zone and provide you with the necessary information and guidance.
+To search for a preservation order, you’ll need to call secretary of state for Environment.
+They will be able to tell you whether the tree is in the protected zone and will provide the necessary information and guidance.

 FAQs: